fuentediezjaime/pIC50_prediction_pipeline/README.md

 ![Texto alternativo](plots/Ranking_vs_ID.png)

-We see that the most important features are in general the ones above the dotted line: the morgan features are more relevant than the RDKIT features, as we could already infer from the previous error values.
+We see that the most important features are in general the ones above the dotted line: the RDKIT features are more relevant than the Morgan features.
 Also, the highest raking points are those with the highest index: they are the scalar elements that were added to the fingerprint.

 We now build a set containing, without repetition, the top N features of each of the 4 simulations that were ran, and use it to train a new model.
 As the tree based approaches were reaching a plateau, an SVR with an rdf kernel is also trained on this "synthetic" fingerprint.
 As the cost of an SVR almost exclusively depends on the size of the training set, it is a high capacity way to tackle problems in the low data regime